spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/warehouses/creating-warehouses.md

 {% endinfo_block %}

 4. To keep the changes, click **Save**.
-This redirects you to the **Warehouses** page where you can see the new warehouse in the table and the following message: '*Warehouse has been successfully saved*'.
+The **Warehouses** page opens where you can see the new warehouse in the table and the following message: '*Warehouse has been successfully saved*'.

 ## Reference information: Creating warehouses